WuSa12956/deeplcd-test/README.md

 4. After changing the value of the cafferoot parameter, please recompile our project and run it again.

 ### Tips
 Overall, the experiment is successful.
-However, after many experiments, we find that the algorithm is still not very stable.
-Two or three times out of ten, the results are not what we expected.
+However, after many experiments, two or three times out of ten, the results are not what we expected.
 On the other hand, since we chose a real-time dataset for testing, LSD-SLAM sometimes loses frames causing the experiment to fail.
 If several of the above situations occur, our suggestion is to re-run the algorithm.